Parull Chaudhry

 Parull Chaudhry is an Indian television series, film actress and YouTuber.
 She is recognized for her television serials such as Ek Tha Raja Ek Thi Rani, Divya Drishti, Tere Mere Sapne, Savdhaan India, Piyaa Albela.

 Career

 Chaudhry began her career with the Star One horror-thriller serial Ssshhhh...Koi Hai.
-She starred in the television drama serial Tere Mere Sapne as Kayma in 2009.
+She starred in the television drama series Tere Mere Sapne as Kayma in 2009.
 The story concentrates on the question of migration from rural to the dream city, Mumbai.
-She appeared in the crime-drama show Adaalat played various roles like Pranali Jagasia, Pranali Anurag Rastogi, and Sylvia Fernandes from 2010 to 2014.
+She appeared in the crime-drama show Adaalat and played various roles like Pranali Jagasia, Pranali Anurag Rastogi, and Sylvia Fernandes from 2010 to 2014.
 In 2015, she was cast in the drama-romance serial Ek Tha Raja Ek Thi Rani, playing the role of Kunwarani Kokila Chandravadan Singh Deo.

-Chaudhry next appeared as Neelima Vyas in the television serial Piyaa Albela in the year 2019.
+Chaudhry next appeared as Neelima Vyas in the television series Piyaa Albela in the year 2019.
 She was also a part of the fantasy show Divya Drishti and the drama series Kasautii Zindagii Kay as Rakhi Basu.